Sukkat Shalom Reform Synagogue

 So what of this building, its early inhabitants and supporters of the charity which built it?

-This site was originally purchased by the then Merchant Seamen's Orphan Asylum, which was founded in 1827 at 4 Clarke's Terrace, St George's in the East (London).
+This site was originally purchased by the then Merchant Seamen's Orphan Asylum, which was founded in 1827 at 4 Clarke's Terrace, St George-in-the-East (London).
 The intention being to "provide a home for the destitute off-spring of British merchant seamen with a view to assisting and benefiting them when disease, accident or calamity at sea deprived them of the chief support".
 In 1834 they moved to premises in Bow Road East London with accommodation for 120 children.
 These original sites of the orphanage in East London were to prove inadequate so in 1859 seven acres of Wanstead Forest was purchased from Lord Mornington (a relative of the Duke of Wellington) for £1,686.
 19s.
 6d. and it was proposed that a building was built on the land for 250 boys and girls, orphaned children of merchant seamen who had died at sea.
 Later it was enlarged to hold 300 children.

 The foundation stone for the main building was laid in 1861 by the Prince Consort Prince Albert, the husband of Queen Victoria.
 The opening ceremony was performed by Earl Russell in July 1862.